instructure/instructure-ui/packages/emotion/README.md

   }

   // return with the final theme object of the component
-  // with the added overrides
+  // with the added theme specific overrides return {
-  return {
     ...componentVariables,
-    ...themeSpecificStyle[themeName],
-    ...themeOverride
+    ...themeSpecificStyle[themeName]
   }
 }
 export default generateComponentTheme